ethanjyoung/ethanjyoung.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Statistics PhD student at UCLA.
 I earned my MS in Applied and Computational Mathematics from the University of Washington and my BS in Data Theory from UCLA.
-My current interests are in deep learning theory and network models.
+I work in deep learning, with a focus on developing a unified theory of feature learning.
 Please see my [research page](https://ethanjyoung.github.io/research/) for more details.

 You can reach me at ethan \[dot\] young \[at\] ucla \[dot\] edu.